lsuutari19/vagrant_netwseclab/README.md

 - Git LFS

 ### Initialization:
-1. Download the following images and move them to their respective folders:
+1. Download the following vagrang boxes and move them to their respective folders:

 | NAME | LINK | SIZE |